She speaks true facts on the issues without any spin

 Sheila’s First Term Accomplishments

 As a County Board member Sheila has earned the reputation of getting the work done with members of both parties.
 She has worked to end the practice of awarding County political appointments to those who make large campaign contributions.
-Her vision is to make the DuPage County government more inclusive and one that helps ALL of its citizens.
+Her vision is to make the DuPage county government more inclusive and one that helps ALL of its citizens.

-Currently, Sheila is the Chair of the Environmental Committee for DuPage County Board, a good fit for her experiences and passions.
+Currently, Sheila is the Chair of the Environmental Committee for the DuPage county Board, a good fit for her experiences and passions.
 She has worked diligently to raise awareness of how our County can have a positive effect on the environment.
 She has made it a goal that all County policy & action decisions consider environmental impact, weighing long-term benefit against short-term cost savings.
 During her time as Environmental Chair, she passed the dark skies ordinance which helps to protect the night from light pollution and promotes responsible outdoor lighting.

 Sheila’s vision is to make the DuPage County government more inclusive and one that helps ALL of its citizens.